Tw1sm/RITM/README.md

 For a greater level of technical detail I recommend reading Charlie's blog.

+Attempting to man-in-the-middle too many targets may cause latency issues for the victim machines.
+RITM has only been testing on <5 targets at a time.

+RITM will restore the ARP caches of target machines upon complention or `Ctrl-C`.
+If un uncaught error is thrown and RITM errors out, you can restart RITM and quickly `Ctrl-C` to restore ARP caches.

 ## Install
 RITM can be installed by cloning this repository and running `pip3 install .` and subsequently executed from PATH with either `ritm` or `roastinthemiddle`